 You can also access Britannica online via the database on the Library website.
 You will need your user name and password to log on.

 You will find a range of useful databases on the Library website.
 They include full-text journals and magazines, and a range of newspapers.
 For up-to-date information and research in the area of Psychology you will need to access the material you find. in this area.
+You will need your user name and password to log onto:

 The Library has a wide range of AV material on DVD and as digital movies that can be located by searching the Library catalogue.
 Please find below a list of suggested resources, ask in the AV office for extended help.